bjlkeng/bjlkeng.github.io/source/posts/manifolds.rst

   a manifold to local coordinates).
 And since most of our mappings are 1-1 we can "hop" back and forth as we please to get the mapping we want.
-  So make sure you are comfortable with how to do these "hops" which are nothing more than simple `functions compositions <https://en.wikipedia.org/wiki/Function_composition>`__.
+  So make sure you are comfortable with how to do these "hops" which are nothing more than simple `function compositions <https://en.wikipedia.org/wiki/Function_composition>`__.